High Peaks Wilderness DEC Regulations

 Different regions of the Adirondack Park have differing regulations tailored to their specific concerns.
-DEC has adopted general rules for camping in the Adirondacks and Catskills.
+The New York State Department of Environmental Conservation (NYSDEC) has adopted general rules for camping in the Adirondacks and Catskills.

-- Overnight group size is limited to a maximum of eight people in the Eastern and Western High Peaks Wilderness.
+- Overnight group size is limited to a maximum of eight people in both Central and Outer Zones.